Consumer medicine information

 Topical steroids have not been demonstrated to maintain remission in ulcerative colitis.
 Budenofalk should only be used for treatment of active ulcerative colitis.
 Treatment should not continue beyond 8 weeks.

-Treatment with Budenofalk foam results in lower systemic steroid levels than conventional oral steroid therapy.
-Particular care is needed in patients who are transferred from systemic glucocorticosteroid treatment with higher systemic effect to Budenofalk foam.
-These patients may have adrenocortical suppression.
-Therefore, monitoring of adrenocortical function may be considered in these patients and their dose of systemic steroid should be reduced cautiously.
+Treatment with Budenofalk foam results in lower steroid levels than systematically acting glucocorticoids.
+Particular care is needed in patients who are transferred from systemically acting glucocorticoid treatment, with a higher systemic effect, to Budenofalk foam.
+These patients may have adrenocortical suppression at the time of the initiation of treatment with Budenofalk foam.
+Therefore, monitoring of adrenocortical function may be considered in these patients and their dose of the preceding systemically acting glucocorticoid should be reduced cautiously.

 Caution is required in patients with tuberculosis, hypertension, diabetes mellitus, osteoporosis, peptic ulcer, glaucoma, cataracts, family history of diabetes, family history of glaucoma, or any other condition in which glucocorticoids may have undesirable effects.

-Systemic effects of corticosteroids may occur, particularly when prescribed at high doses and for prolonged periods.
+Systemic effects of glucocorticoids may occur, particularly when prescribed at high doses, for prolonged periods and for those agents which are highly absorbed systemically.
 Such effects may include Cushing's syndrome, adrenal suppression, growth retardation, decreased bone mineral density, cataract, glaucoma and a wide range of psychiatric/ behavioural effects (see Section 4.8 Adverse Effects (Undesirable Effects)).

-As with all glucocorticosteroids, some degree of adrenal suppression may occur in particularly sensitive patients, therefore, monitoring of haematological and adrenal function is strongly advised.
+As with all glucocorticoids, some degree of adrenal suppression may occur in particularly sensitive patients, therefore, monitoring of haematological and adrenal function is strongly advised.

 Infection.